-Reading at Keresley Grange Academy
+Reading at Keresley Academies

-Reading is at the heart of the curriculum at Keresley Grange.
+Reading is at the heart of the curriculum at both Keresley Schools.
 It forms a key part of all learning experiences with a focus on extending children's language.
 Children are provided with a wide range of reading opportunities, encouraging a love of reading that will stay with them throughout their lives.
 We want all children to form positive reading habits and become experienced readers before they move on to the next stage of their education.
 Our aim is for all children to see themselves as readers; who are discerning about what they like; who are adventurous in their choice of reading material and who are motivated to read widely and constantly.
-Our practice in school is constantly evolving as we search for the way to ensure we give the greatest number of children the best chance possible of developing these habits.
+Our practice is constantly evolving as we search for the way to ensure we give the greatest number of children the best chance possible of developing these habits.

 At Keresley Academies, we follow the Read Write Inc. phonics and spelling program.

 Children begin their Phonics learning in Early Years where they are introduced to the phonemes (sounds) linked to the letters of the alphabet.
 Children use these to blend and segment simple words when reading and writing.
 Children then begin to learn the different phonemes, moving on to learning different ways of spelling each of the phonemes.
 Children use these phonemes to segment and blend more complex words, consolidating this by reading and writing simple sentences.
 At the end of Year 1 children will be tested on their phonics knowledge, using a national test featuring 20 real words and 20 pseudo words (nonsense).
 Our intention is to equip children who are 5 with the phonics knowledge and skills they need to be fluent readers by the age of 7.